Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Experimental Setup

 \section{Experimental Setup}

 We conduct all experiments using two Nvidia GeForce RTX A6000 (48GB) GPUs.
 Table \ref{tab:models_info} details the models used for our experiments, all of which were loaded in bfloat16 precision.
 We fine-tuned all models using a learning rate of 2e-5, a batch size of 8, and a maximum sequence length of 512.
 All other QLoRA\footnote{\url{https://github.com/artidoro/qlora}} and Hugging Face Trainer \footnote{\url{https://huggingface.co/docs/transformers/main_classes/trainer}} parameters were kept to their default values.
-To obtain deterministic response generation and inference, `temperature' was set to 0.001 and, sampling is disabled (\textit{do\_sample=False}) in all experiments.
-The hyperparameter values of $\alpha$, the strength of $UL_{filter}$ are presented in Table \ref{tab:alpha}.
+To obtain deterministic response generation and inference, `temperature' was set to 0.001 and sampling is disabled (\textit{do\_sample=False}) in all experiments.

 \textbf{Choice of PCA Rank ($k$):} Instead of defining a static PCA rank $k$ of the forget subspace a priori, we employ an adaptive rank selection strategy based on explained variance.
 We perform PCA on the collected vectors and examine the cumulative explained variance ratio.
 We select the minimum number of components $k$ required to account for 95\% of the total variance ($\tau = 0.95$) in the data.
 Thus, $k$ is chosen such that: